lammps/lammps/doc/src/Developer_utils.rst

 These functions should be used to convert strings to numbers.
-They are are strongly preferred over C library calls like ``atoi()`` or ``atof()`` since they check if the **entire** provided string is a valid (floating-point or integer) number, and will error out instead of silently returning the result of a partial conversion or zero in cases where the string is not a valid number.
-This behavior allows to more easily detect typos or issues when processing input files.
+They are are strongly preferred over C library calls like ``atoi()`` or ``atof()`` since they check if the **entire** string is a valid (floating-point or integer) number, and will error out instead of silently returning the result of a partial conversion or zero in cases where the string is not a valid number.
+This behavior improves detecting typos or issues when processing input files.

 Similarly the :cpp:func:`logical() <LAMMPS_NS::utils::logical>` function
 will convert a string into a boolean and will only accept certain words.